getstrm/pace/docs/cli-docs/pace_list.md

 ### Options

 ```
   -h, --help                help for list
   -P, --page-size uint32    the maximum number of records per page (default 10)
+  -T, --page-token string   next page token.
+Used by BigQuery
   -S, --skip uint32         the number of records that need to be skipped
 ```

 ### Options inherited from parent commands